2022–23 NIFL Championship

-The 2022–23 NIFL Championship (known as the Lough 41 Championship for sponsorship reasons) is the sixth season of the NIFL Championship since gaining senior status.
+The 2022–23 NIFL Championship (known as the Lough 41 Championship for sponsorship reasons) was the sixth season of the NIFL Championship since gaining senior status.
 It is the second-tier of the Northern Ireland Football League - the national football league in Northern Ireland.
-The season began on 13 August 2022 and will conclude on 29 April 2023.
+The season began on 13 August 2022 and concluded on 29 April 2023.

 Newry City were the champions of the previous season and promoted to the 2022–23 NIFL Premiership.
 They were replaced by Warrenpoint Town, who were relegated from the 2021–22 NIFL Premiership.
 Queen's University were relegated to the 2022–23 NIFL Premier Intermediate League and replaced by Newington, the champions of the 2021–22 NIFL Premier Intermediate League.